-Warehouses are of vital importance for the continuous operation of companies in various industries.
-When the COVID 19 pandemic restricted business operations, warehouse operations were also negatively affected in most companies.
+It is not an easy task to find a business that does not make use of warehouses.
+When the COVID-19 pandemic restricted business operations, warehouse operations were also either slowed down or stopped completely.
 As businesses slowly reopen and more workers return to work to get normal warehouse operations up and running again, it is important to establish new hygiene and safety measures to prevent or minimize the spread of the virus.

 The following four aspects are the most important for employers and employees if they want to keep their COVID-19 warehouses free: